Chanmari FC

 Chanmari Football Club is an Indian professional football club based in Aizawl, Mizoram.
-They are currently competing in the I-League and the Mizoram Premier League.
+They are currently competing in the Indian Football League and the Mizoram Premier League.

 History

 Chanmari FC was founded in 2011.
 In May 2017, they formed a partnership with then Indian Super League club FC Pune City.
 As part of the association, Pune City has promised to help the Aizawl-based club build a youth structure by providing them with coaches and training equipment.
 This partnership would enable Chanmari to set up youth teams and thereby help local Mizoram players to train and benefit in professional environment.
 The club also takes part in the Mizoram Independence Day Cup.
 Club's youth team competed in the U19 I-League.